VCAP Frequently Asked Questions

 Yes.
 They are separate requirements.
 The verification of a metrologically significant component (MSC) requires a change to a component identified as a metrologically significant part of the device to be verified and recognizes that MSC verification can take place by testing the finished device.
 The "sampling plan" deals with the testing of the finished device covered by the NTEP Certificate.

 The sample sizes are based on annual production per Certificate of Conformance (CC).
 If the CC lists several models or versions in a family (capacity, size, enclosure style, etc.), you could combine the yearly forecast for all to determine the total production quantity and then test a mix of the versions based on the minimum sample size.
 VCAP also allows other national recognized quality standard sampling plans, that are Acceptable Quality Level (AQL).
 The idea behind the AQL information is based on performing sample inspections of a fixed lot size of a product or part.
 Again, in the case of VCAP, the lot size is the annual product quantity per CC.
 After determining the number of samples to be tested, selection and testing must be conducted in accordance to NCWM Publication 14.

-The interpretation of the timeline for new certificate holders, ensure that VCAP certification has been completed, is within a one year cycle of the first maintenance fee, but not to exceed 18 months (example: if NTEP certified in July 2011, VCAP certification would be required by November 2012).
+The interpretation of the timeline for new certificate holders, ensure that VCAP Certification has been completed, is within a one year cycle of the first maintenance fee, but not to exceed 18 months (Example: if NTEP certified in July 2020, VCAP certification would be required by November 2021).